bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   different platforms.
 This could be used, for example, to create a block that would successfully validate on Linux but fail on Windows---making it possible for an attacker to create a targeted chain split.
-Wuille worked with a few other developers in private to develop the patch for a soft fork that would ensure all signatures used the same format.
+Wuille and a few other developers privately developed the patch for a soft fork that would ensure all signatures used the same format.
 BIP66 was created for the change and advertised publicly as a step towards removing Bitcoin's dependency on OpenSSL (which was an actual goal and was finally [achieved][news78 openssl] in 2019).